 “I–” she began.
 “I don’t know anything about your missing pansies.”

 Dee’s profession of innocence did nothing to curb the man’s ire.
 He went on.
 “I want my pansies!
 I want the pansies I ordered!
 None of this funny business, okay?”

 (He actually said that.
 He actually said “funny business.”)

-It was like watching the entire gospel message unfold in less than 30 seconds.
-I was smitten.
+It was like watching the entire gospel message unfold in less than 30 seconds, amid a backdrop of flowers.

-You’ll be glad to know that I finally stepped in, calmed the guy down, and got his flowers replaced.
+You’ll be glad to know that I finally stepped in and ‘fessed up, calmed the guy down, and got his flowers replaced.
 Pansy crisis, averted.

 But the whole thing got me thinking.
 Nobody stepped in for Jesus.
 He absorbed all of our sin, every last bit, so that we could be free.
 And he did it so that our hearts (which are so naturally bad) would have the chance to be good.

 And in that act, he gave us the answer for evil.
 The only answer.
 And every single time somebody turns toward him, the darkness gets pushed a little more back.